Recording available: Microsoft Graph September Community call - Provisioning demo

 Dec 31, 2018 1 min.

-On January the 3rd I’ve been invited to speak (virtually) at the Granite State SharePoint Users group.
-I’ll be presenting the session “The Microsoft Graph and the SharePoint Framework on steroids with Azure Functions”.
 This session will demonstrate how you can tap into a wealth of data and insights from the Microsoft Graph, interact with the user using the SharePoint Framework and extend components with complex line of business logic leveraging serverless Azure Functions.